How To Add Bots To Your Discord Server

 If you run a Discord server, you have a wide variety of options to provide neat features for your players.
 One of those features is the addition of bots.
 Customizing your server is simple once you learn how to add these bots.

-In this article, I’ll go over how to set up a Discord server, introduce you to the world of bots, and explain how to add bots to your Discord server (and why you might want to).
+This article will show you how to set up a Discord server, introduce you to the world of bots, and explain how to add bots to your Discord server (and why you might want to).

 What Are Discord Bots?